Lohar109/Developer-WorkFlow/README.md

-# DevFocus Dashboard 🚀
+# Developer Workflow 🚀

-**DevFocus** is a lightweight, browser-based productivity suite designed specifically for developers.
-It helps you track tasks, manage resources, and visualize your progress without the need for a complex backend—everything is powered by local storage.
+**Developer Workflow** is a lightweight, browser-based productivity suite designed specifically for developers.
+It helps you track tasks, manage resources, and visualize your progress—everything is powered by local storage.

 ---